demichie/OpenPDAC-12/applications/utilities/topoGridNew/README.md

 ## 4. Second Inverse Distance Weighting (IDW) for all Mesh Points

-- **Objective**: Compute the vertical deformation for all internal mesh points using the global list of displacements and areas.
+- **Objective**: Compute the vertical deformation for all mesh points using the global list of displacements and areas.

 ### **Mesh IDW Interpolation**:
 1. For each mesh point, compute the weights ($w_i$) for all global points using: